chengguangnan/vine/README.md

     {'availableForPickup': false}.fetch(:availableForPickup)
     => false

-### Example
+### Example 2

-I also added this method for segmentation.
+There is also a method for segmentation.

     [1,2,3,4].segmentation(2)
     => [[[1], [2, 3, 4]],